TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 1 - Quiz Answers/4.1.2-part-2-metrics/_index.md

 - VM CPU Run (ms) ramps up from 240K to 480K.
 All 24 vCPU has 20K ms value, which equals to 100%.

 - VM CPU Used (ms) barely moved.
 From 240K to 300K.
-That’s 1.25x, demonstrating that Used understands HT only delivers 1.25x throughput.
+That's 1.25x, demonstrating that Used understands HT only delivers 1.25x throughput.

 - VM CPU Usage (%) ramp up from 50% to 62.5%, also demonstrating awareness of contention due to HT.